Application and admission

 - Look for the results in your registered email account.

-You will be notified whether you are successful by email no later than 6 weeks after submitting your application.
+You will be notified whether you are successful by email no later than 6 weeks after the application deadline 1 May.
 Note that the University of Copenhagen will maintain a record of your personal data related to your application and whether you were successful.

 When applying for admission to the Master of Headache Disorders or to an individual course, you must submit the following documentation: